-6. The plan of action is aimed at facilitating the implementation of actions to safeguard and promoting pollinators and pollination services across agricultural landscapes and related ecosystems, including forests, grasslands, croplands, wetlands, savannas, coastal areas and urban environments.
+6. The Plan of Action is aimed at facilitating the implementation of actions to safeguard and promote pollinators and pollination functions and services across agricultural landscapes and related ecosystems, including forests, grasslands, croplands, wetlands, savannas, coastal areas and urban environments.
 The activities can be applied at the regional, national, subnational and local levels.